braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/managing_user_subscriptions.md

 #### Preference center

-[Preference center](#email-preference-center) Liquid can be included at the bottom of your emails, allowing users to opt-in or opt-out of emails.
+[Preference center](#email-preference-center) Liquid can be included at the bottom of your emails, allowing users to opt in or out of emails.
 Braze manages the subscription state updates from the preference center.

 ### Checking email subscription state